magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget-popup-window.md

 ### `status`

-Whether a status line appears at the bottom of the popup window.
+Controls the status bar at the bottom of the popup window.

 **Type**: Integer